cache-token/cgt-bridge/Readme.md

 ## Workflow

-We deploy bridges and enable feature flags to allow us to quickly deploy faster.
-The planned phases are as follows:

 1. For now we will first just deploy, keep redemptions only on mainnet.
 2. In the next phase, we will deploy a simple redemption contract that allows us to transfer tokens to the mainnet redeem address.
-3. Moving further, we will add the ability to pause deposits in case of any issues.

 ## Polygon Cross chain